From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Foraging Games (FG)

 \paragraph{Game 2: \emph{Pickup Temporal Order (TemporalG)}} Two agents must cooperatively pick up two items by first navigating to and simultaneously collecting the first spawned item, followed by the second.
 The pickup must occur in the same order as the items appear.
 The environment follows the same configuration as \emph{ScoreG}, except the agent's observation $\mathbf{x}^{(t)}$ excludes the score channel, and the episode length is limited to $T_{\text{max}} = 20$.
 Initially, agents are spawned on opposite sides of the grid and remain frozen at time step $t=1$ to $t=6$.
 Subsequently, each item appears at a distinct time step, drawn uniformly from the fixed duration set $\{1, 2, 3, \ldots, 6\}$.
 Each item is guaranteed to appear within at least one agent’s receptive field, ensuring it is visible when it spawns.
 Agents begin moving and attempting to pick up the items only after $t = 6$.
-To promote both spatial and temporal displacement, we restrict the communication range so that agents can only successfully send messages if they occupy adjacent grid cells.
-Otherwise, a zero-value message is sent.
-Reward is given in the same way as in \textit{ScoreG}.
+To encourage both spatial and temporal displacement, communication is restricted to adjacent grid cells; otherwise, a zero-value message is transmitted.
+Rewards follow the same scheme as in \textit{ScoreG}.